House of Schönborn

-Various members of the family have held high offices of the Roman Catholic Church and the Holy Roman Empire over the course of centuries, including as bishops, prince bishops, cardinals and prince-electors.
-In addition to several family members having been elected rulers of ecclesiastical principalities — the Electorate of Mainz, the Princely-Bishopric of Würzburg, the Princely-Bishopric of Worms, the Princely-Bishopric of Speyer, the Electorate of Trier, and the Princely-Bishoprice of Bamberg — the family possessed a fief in Franconia that held imperial immediacy as a county within the Holy Roman Empire, the state of Schönborn.
+Various members of the family have held high offices of the Catholic Church and the Holy Roman Empire over the course of centuries, including as bishops, prince bishops, cardinals and prince-electors.
+In addition to several family members having been elected rulers of ecclesiastical principalities — the Electorate of Mainz, the Princely-Bishopric of Würzburg, the Princely-Bishopric of Worms, the Princely-Bishopric of Speyer, the Electorate of Trier, and the Princely-Bishopric of Bamberg — the family possessed a fief in Franconia that held imperial immediacy as a county within the Holy Roman Empire, the state of Schönborn.

-The House of Schönborn, especially its ruling prelates of the Roman Catholic Church, were among the most important builders of Southern German baroque architecture.
+The House of Schönborn, especially its ruling prelates of the Catholic Church, were among the most important builders of Southern German baroque architecture.
 The family gave the name Schönbornzeit (Age of the Schönborns) to an era (1642–1756), sometimes nostalgically remembered in the popular consciousness as an era of prosperity.
 Today, the term Schönbornzeit denotes a particular style of Rhenish and Franconian baroque.

 History

-Early History
+Early history

 The Schönborn family first appeared in the Rheingau region with H. von Sconenburne in 1275.
 Their original seat was Schönborn in the County of Katzenelnbogen.
 A secondary source of 1670 mentions an earlier Eucharius von Schönborn of the mid 12th century, however without documentary proof.
 The lion in their coat of arms may derive from the Katzenelnbogen as well as from the nearby Diez counts whose vassals they were.
 By the end of the 14th century, the family had split into three branches one of which extinguished soon.
 The elder branch resided at Schönborn and held the office of Burgmann at Burgschwalbach, a castle built between 1354 and 1371 by count Eberhard V. of Katzenelnbogen.
 Gilbrecht of Schönborn was mentioned there in 1373.
 They were also Burgmanns at Hahnstätten in the County of Nassau.
 Several of them became abbots, one a grand bailiff of the Knights Hospitaller.
 The younger branch were vassals in the Westerwald region, in the service of the Barony of Westerburg, the Electorate of Trier, the Electorate of Mainz and the county of Wied.

 In the 16th century many younger sons of the family became Domherren (canons), leading to the extinction of both branches, with the exception of a side line of the younger branch that had received the fiefs of Freienfels (near Weinbach) and Eschbach (near Weilmünster).